by Hannah Craven

 With over 12,900 square miles of countryside to discover, Wales has something for everyone.
 Male voice choirs, stunning scenery, ancient history and so much more – the variety that Wales has to offer is totally unique.
 It’s not just our picturesque towns and bustling cities that offer culture, you will find an abundance of art, music and history hidden away in the smaller villages and hamlets across the country too.

 Here are our top 7 reasons to visit Wales…

 Our history is vast and our countryside is littered with the relics of the past.
-Neolithic, Bronze and Iron age sites can be found on nearly every hill top from Anglesey in the north to Cardiff in the south.
-We have castles which you can visit and a plethora of museums housing exhibits discovered from all over Wales.
+Neolithic, Bronze and Iron age sites can be found on nearly every hilltop from Anglesey in the north to Cardiff in the south.
+From the mighty castles in Pembrokeshire to the majestic castles of Carmarthenshire, there’s an array of historic buildings in Wales waiting to be discovered.
+Not forgetting the plethora of museums and art galleries housing interesting exhibits from all over Wales.

 Inland you can discover the beauty of two more national parks – Snowdonia and the Brecon Beacons, both attracting vast numbers of visitors year after year.

 Snowdonia offers 823 square miles of mountains and hidden valleys to explore and more than half the population continue to speak our native language.
 Take a trip on the Snowdon Mountain Railway for a journey you will never forget.

 The Brecon Beacons offers 519 square miles of rolling hills and mountains with the peak of Pen Y Fan (pronounced: Pen ur Van) towering over and offering stunning views of the valleys below.
 Whilst in the Beacons, a visit to the Market Town of Brecon is a must.